Curriculum & Learning

 At Key Stage 3 we align the outcomes with the GSCE 9 – 1 scale.
 Students progress will be assessed regularly and feedback given.
 Curriculum Leaders, tutors and teachers can target underperformance and specifically advise students and parents what is needed for the student to improve.

 In Year 10, assessment is made by teachers, to give a current and tracking towards grade on the 9 – 1 scale alongside a working at grade.

 In Year 11, teachers will report on the current grade and make a prediction based on standardised and moderated examination and assessment results.

 In all year groups, the progress of students towards the GSCE targets is monitored by Senior Leaders and Curriculum Leaders.
 Students who are not ‘tracking towards’ their expected grade will be considered for intervention.
 This happens at all levels and increasingly in KS3 as well as KS4.

-This is the Manor High School curriculum, we operate a two week timetable, it offers breadth but also the opportunity for mastery and depth of study.
+This is the Manor High School curriculum, we operate a two-week timetable, it offers breadth but also the opportunity for mastery and depth of study.
 We recently changed the timings of our day to reflect three longer sessions per day rather than five shorter lessons, which used to be the case.
 The breakdown of the fortnightly cycle is below.